Tatsh/flourish-js/README.md

 * Functionality must be for use in a browser environment.
   * Another project will host a Flourish class set for use with server-side processors like node.
 * JSHint your code (`npm install jshint`) and fix most if not all code that gives warnings.
-  * Only these JSHint annotations are allowed to make exceptions for code:
+  * Only these JSHint annotations are allowed to make exceptions for code (will be expanded as the library grows):
       * `expr`
       * `sub`
-  * The only exception is fJSON which currently uses eval() to decode a JSON string (a non-eval version based on the PHP version is in the works, it is currently commented out); it is the file allowed to have the `evil` option
+  * The only exception is fJSON which currently uses eval() to decode a JSON string (a non-eval version based on the PHP version is in the works, it is currently commented out); it is the only file allowed to have the `evil` option enabled
-* Code Cannot use large dependencies like jQuery, Prototype, etc.
+* Code cannot use large dependencies like jQuery, Prototype, etc.
 * Code must work in IE7+, Firefox 3.6+, Chrome public version, Safari 5+
   * Fixes for other browsers such as Opera and Konqueror and older browsers will be accepted.
 * Document all parts of your code using JSDoc syntax.